Selamectin

-Usage

-The drug is applied topically.
-It is isopropyl alcohol based, packaged according to its varying dosage sizes and applied once monthly.
+Veterinary uses

+Selamectin is applied topically.
 It is not miscible in water.

 Mode of action

 Selamectin disables parasites by activating glutamate-gated chloride channels at muscle synapses.
 Selamectin activates the chloride channel without desensitization, allowing chloride ions to enter the nerve cells and causing neuromuscular paralysis, impaired muscular contraction, and eventual death.

 The substance fights both internal and surface parasitic infection.

 Absorbed into the body through the skin and hair follicles, it travels through the bloodstream, intestines, and sebaceous glands; parasites ingest the drug when they feed on the animal's blood or secretions.

 Side effects

 Selamectin has been found to be safe and effective in a 2003 review.

 Selamectin has high safety ratings, with less than 1% of pets displaying side effects.
 In cases where side-effects do occur, they most often include passing irritation or hair loss at the application site.
 Symptoms beyond these (such as drooling, rapid breathing, lack of coordination, vomiting, or diarrhea) could be due to shock as a result of selamectin killing heartworms or other vulnerable parasites present at high levels in the bloodstreams of dogs.
 This would be a reaction due to undetected or underestimated infections prior to using the medication, rather than an actual allergic reaction to the drug itself.